 Holly Garza is an Author, freelance writer, homeschooling advocate and social commentator on the American Multicultural, homeschooling and Muslim community.

-In addition to homeschooling her daughter she works outside the home as the part-time Bilingual Admissions Receptionist for Joliet Junior College as well as freelance writing from time to time for various causes.
+In addition to homeschooling her daughter she works as the Client Support Analyst for Digital Ignite (from home) as well as freelance writing from time to time for various causes.
 Her posts, commentary, musings and blogs have been published in the Mariam Poppins magazine and blog, Saudi Life blog, Multicultural Familia Blog, Habibi Halaqas, and on her personal blog promoting homeschooling, mental health, Multiculralism and Domestic Violence awareness.
 She is also a Published Author of The book “Parents For The First Time Again” a book about grieving parents and

 Holly Garza was born in Joliet Illinois and educated in the United States and in Mexico for a few years where she learned to speak the language.
 She is the product of Irish/Native American and Mexican American Parents.
 She is fluent in English and Spanish and is currently learning to read and write in Arabic.
 She is a convert/revert to Islam, and a homeschooling mom.

 Specialties include but not limited to: Early Childhood Development (over 6 years experience working in the field), encouragement, homeschooling, bilingual living, freelance writing, grieving moms support group, fundraising, community enhancement, publicity, reading, writing and translating Spanish to English and English to Spanish, research, supervisory skills, and volunteer work in the Muslim Community.

 ^^ Gosh this makes me sound as if I was important or something, I’m not.
 Now on to the “down to earth” bio :